larsonzh/whois/docs/USAGE_EN.md

   --security-log           Enable security event logging to stderr (rate-limited) --debug-verbose          Extra verbose diagnostics (redirect/cache instrumentation) --selftest               Run internal self-tests (fold basics & unique) then exit; the same lookup suite now auto-runs once whenever you enable any `--selftest-*` runtime fault toggle, so keep this flag for standalone selftest runs only
-  --fold-unique            De-duplicate tokens when folding (preserve first occurrence order)
+      --selftest-force-suspicious Q  Mark a query (or '*' for all) as suspicious before lookup runs --selftest-force-private Q     Mark a query (or '*' for all) as private before lookup runs --fold                   Fold output to a single line per query --fold-sep STR           Separator for folded output (default space; \t/\n/\r/\s supported) --no-fold-upper          Preserve original case when folding (default uppercases values) --fold-unique            De-duplicate tokens when folding (preserve first occurrence order)
 ```